Soft and smooth, this easy peppermint vegan fudge makes a nice addition to a party platter or homemade gift.

 Despite all the sweets we partake in round about now, the holidays never seem quite complete without making at least one batch of fudge.

-So spread some chocolate peppermint cheer this year, just be sure to save yourself a piece while you’re at it!
+So spread some chocolate cheer this year, just be sure to save yourself a piece while you’re at it!

 5 Minute Vegan Fudge